wsanchez0702/rockpapersissors/README.md

 Complete tasks 1 & 2 to have a functional game in the console.

-Complete later tasks to get a fullt functioning game.
+Complete later tasks to get a fully functioning game that operates on clicking events.